CGLemon/Sayuri/train/README.md

     - ```--use-gpu```: Will use the GPU if GPU is valid.
     - ```--scoring-rule```: Should be one of area/territory.
 The area is Chinese-like Rules.
 The territory is Japanese-like Rules.

 ## Visualization Tool

-It is experimental code and based on PySayuri.
-The visualization tool can print feature map of policy/value head.
-Please download the checkpoint model first.
-Then type the following script.
+This experimental tool, built upon PySayuri, allows you to visualize the feature maps of the policy and value heads.
+First, please download the desired checkpoint model.
+Then, execute the following script.
 The result pictures will be saved in the ```result```

     $ python3 torch/visualize.py -c model.pt -r result

-If you want to select a specific SGF file, please add the argument ```--sgf```.
+To process a specific SGF file, include the ```----sgf```-- argument.
+Please type

     $ python3 torch/visualize.py -c model.pt -r result --sgf sgf-file